 Jessica Zafra is a writer based in Manila.
 She has written two collections of short stories, The Stories So Far and Manananggal Terrorizes Manila, as well as a dozen collections of essays on film, literature, travel, rock music, popular culture and politics.
-Many of these pieces appeared previously in her highly influential column Twisted, which appeared in the newspaper Today (1994-2004).
+Many of these pieces appeared previously in her influential column Twisted in the newspaper Today (1994-2004).

 Jessica’s essays have been published in the New Yorker, Newsweek, the HK Standard, and The National (Abu Dhabi).
 She was editor-in-chief of Flip: The Official Guide to World Domination, and the annual literary journal Manila Envelope.

 Outside of publishing, Jessica has hosted talk shows on the FM stations NU-107 and K-Lite and the TV show Points of View, and managed a band.
 She was an executive producer on Norte, Hangganan Ng Kasaysayan (Norte, The End of History, Lav Diaz, 2014) and screenwriter of Esoterika: Manila (Elwood Perez, 2014).